 Based on initial analysis, this concept would affect a smaller number of resources as compared with the other concepts.
-This proposed alignnment also ties in better to the adjacent East End Connector project (Stip U-0071) which is curreently under construction.
+This proposed alignnment also ties in better to the adjacent East End Connector project (STIP U-0071) which is currently under construction.

 This concept would complicate the use of existing U.S. 70 as a service road and would result in a greater number of impacts to property and adjacent resources.

 The vertical alignment of the existing roadways (hills and valleys) limits the practicality of this concept as these would have to be evened out creating more direct impacts to adjacent resources on both sides of the roadway.
 NCDOT will be recommending that this concept not be carried forward for detailed study.

 Sherron Road/South Miami Boulevard - Interchange Options